-This is shadow IT: the use of unsanctioned tools and services for work purposes.
+This is tool sprawl: the gradual accumulation of disconnected applications across a team.
 It has been around for decades, but the shift to remote and hybrid work accelerated it dramatically.
 A 2023 survey by Productiv found that the average mid-size company uses over 300 SaaS applications, and IT departments are aware of about 40% of them.

 Why it happens

-People use unauthorized tools for one reason: the approved tools are worse.
-Slower, harder to use, more restricted, or simply unfamiliar.
-Nobody opens a personal Dropbox account to undermine company policy.
-They do it because they need to send a 200 MB file in the next ten minutes and the corporate solution requires a VPN, a ticket, and a 48-hour approval cycle.
+People adopt new tools for one reason: the approved workspace is incomplete.
+It does not cover a specific workflow, or it is slower, harder to use, or simply unfamiliar.
+Nobody signs up for a separate project tool to undermine company policy.
+They do it because they need to organise a cross-functional initiative and the corporate solution requires a VPN, a ticket, and a 48-hour approval cycle.

 The instinct to blame the employee is wrong.
-If your approved tools cannot match the convenience of consumer alternatives, the problem is procurement, not people.
+If your approved workspace cannot match the convenience of standalone alternatives, the problem is the workspace, not the people.

 What it actually costs